prajjwal1/prajjwal1.github.io/_pages/about.md

 Some updates :

+* 27 Apr 2022: I'll be joining Meta AI Research (formely FAIR) as an AI Resident at Menlo Park.
 * 15 Oct 2021: [Survey paper](https://arxiv.org/abs/2201.12438) has been accepted at AAAI 2022.
 * 29 Sept 2021: Paper accepted at EMNLP Insights from Negative Results Workshop 2021.
 * 22 Oct 2020: Volunteer for Neurips 2020